Explore more insights

 Understanding a cash flow statement is important for several reasons:

-• A realistic financial picture
+• It gives a realistic financial picture

 While a profit and loss statement reflects profitability, it doesn't account for cash movements.
 A company can be profitable but still experience cash shortages due to delayed payments or high investments.
-The cash flow statement provides a clearer view of actual cash availability.
+The cash flow statement provides a clear view of actual cash availability.

-• Assessing sustainability
+• Helps in assessing sustainability

 • Financial planning